 Based on the sales price of the inventory, after reduction for allowable expenses and other disbursements under the Surplus Contract with DRMS, the Company was required to disburse to DRMS 78.2%, and to Kormendi/Gardener Partners (KGP), 1.8% of the profits from the sale of goods under this contract.
 In addition, disbursements to DRMS/KGP are only required to the extent the Company has distributable cash surplus, as defined under the contract.
-This generally means that the Company is only required to disburse funds to the extent cash on hand at the Company's subsidiary, Government Liquidation.com (GL), exceeds the sum of outstanding working capital advances, management's estimated accrued liabilities, contingent liabilities, and estimated operating expenses for the upcoming month.
 On September 12, 2006, the DoD agreed to increase the profit-sharing distribution for the Surplus Contract in exchange for the Company's agreement to implement additional inventory assurance processes and procedures with respect to the sale of demilitarized property.
 From August 1, 2006 until November 30, 2006, the Company was entitled to receive 27.5% of the profits and DRMS was entitled to 72.5% of the profits from the sale of goods under this contract.
-Since November 30, 2006, the Company has been entitled to receive between 25% and 30.5% of the profits, based on the results of an audit of the effectiveness of the inventory controls the Company implements under the contract modification, which is referred to as the Surplus Contract incentive.
-This incentive will be measured quarterly during fiscal year 2008.
+For property received from November 30, 2006 through June 18, 2008, the Company was entitled to receive between 25% and 30.5% of the profits, based on the results of an audit of the effectiveness of the inventory controls the Company implemented under the contract modification, which is referred to as the Surplus Contract incentive.
 On June 1, 2007, the Company agreed, as provided in the modification to the Surplus Contract that became effective as of September 12, 2006, to provide additional value-added services with respect to demilitarized property that is returned to the DoD for reutilization.
-In exchange for the agreement to provide these services, the DoD exercised its existing option to increase the Company's share of net proceeds under the Surplus C
+In exchange for the agreement to provide these services, the DoD exercised its existing option to increase the Company's share of net proceeds under the Surplus Contract by 1%.
+On May 13, 2008, the DoD agreed to extend the original Surplus Contract through November 1, 2008, as well as increase the Company's share of net proceeds under the Surplus Contract to 39.5% on property received after June 18, 2008.
+On November 6, 2008, the DoD agreed to further extend the Surplus Contract through December 17, 2008.
+Profit-sharing distributions to DRMS/KGP under the Surplus Contract for the three months ended December 31, 2008 and 2007 were \$8,760,000 and \$8,554,000, respectively, including accrued amounts, as of December 31, 2008 and 2007, of \$1,884,000 and \$3,660,000, respectively.

-Under the original terms of the Scrap Contract, the Company was required to disburse to DRMS 78.2%, and to KGP 1.8% of the profits realized from the ultimate sale of the inventory, after deduction for allowable expenses, calculated in a similar manner to that of the Surplus Contract.
+Under the terms of the Scrap Contract, the Company was required to disburse to DRMS 78.2%, and to KGP 1.8% of the profits realized from the ultimate sale of the inventory, after deduction for allowable expenses, calculated in a similar manner to that of the Surplus Contract.
 Under the Scrap Contract, the Company also has a performance incentive that allows it to receive up to an additional 2% of the profit sharing distribution.
 This incentive is measured annually on June 30th, and is applied to the prior 12 months.
-On May 21, 2007, the DoD agreed to increase the profit-sharing distribution, to the Company under the Scrap Contract, from 20% to 23% effective June 1, 2007, in exchange for the Company's agreement to implement additional inventory assurance processes and procedures with respect to the mutilation of demilitarized scrap property sold by the Company.
-For the three months ended December 31, 2007 and 2006, profit-sharing distributions to the DRMS under the Scrap Contract amounted to \$11,721,000 and \$8,667,000, including accrued amounts, as of December 31, 2007 and 2006, of \$6,369,000 and \$4,876,000, respectively.
+On May 21, 2007, the DoD agreed to increase the profit-sharing distribution for the Scrap Contract, from 20% to 23% effective June 1, 2007, in exchange for the Company's agreement to implement additional inventory assurance processes and procedures with respect to the mutilation of demilitarized scrap property sold by the Company.
+For the three months ended December 31, 2008 and 2007, profit-sharing distributions to the DRMS under the Scrap Contract amounted to \$5,178,000 and \$11,721,000, including accrued amounts, as of December 31, 2008 and 2007, of \$2,543,000 and \$6,369,000, respectively.